marcusva/docproc/doc/installing.rst

     > dep ensure
     > build-release.bat

-Those commands will build a set o docproc release distributions in the `dist` folder.
+Those commands will build a set of docproc release distributions in the `dist` folder.